18F/handbook/_pages/how-we-work/tools/zoom.md

 ## How to create a Zoom account

 Go into the [#wg-videoconf](https://gsa-tts.slack.com/messages/wg-videoconf) channel and ask @erik.
-He will log into 18F Zoom console and send you an invite via email.
-Click on the link to accept the invitaion, set your password, and log in.
+He will log into 18F Zoom console and send you an invitation via email.
+Click on the link to accept the invitation, set your password, and log in.

 Alternatively, you can create your own account [here](https://zoom.us/signup).
-However, if you think that you will ever need to host a meeting longer than 40 minutes, you should just request an invite so that you belong tothe 18F organiztion.
-If you already have an account, you can still be added to the 18F organization at a future point in time.
+However, if you think that you will ever need to host a meeting longer than 40 minutes, you should just request an invitation so that you belong to the 18F organization.
+If you already have an account, you can still be added to the 18F organization in the future.

 ## How to host a meeting